GeetaGVM/qrcode-pdf-generator/README.md

 * **`Method`**`: POST`
 * **`Request body`**`:`

-  `‘{"text":"This is the text that will appear in the PDFdocument."}’`
+  `{"text":"This is the text that will appear in the PDFdocument."}`

 **`Response`** `(200 OK):`

-	`‘{"message": "PDF generated successfully.",`
+	`{  "message": "PDF generated successfully.",`

-  `"filePath": "/Users/username/Downloads/generated-pdf.pdf"}’`
+  `"filePath": "/Users/username/Downloads/generated-pdf.pdf" }`